vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/QuickDeploymentSetup.md

 ___
 ## Step 4: Firewall Changes
 See [[QDE Firewall Changes|QuickDeploymentFirewallChanges]].

 ___
 ## Step 5: Install and Configure Chocolatey on Clients
 See [[QDE Client Setup|QuickDeploymentClientSetup]].

+___
+## FAQ
+### How do I upgrade QDE?
+While we will continue to make improvements to the QDE, there is no upgrade path for the Virtual Machine itself.
+You can choose to start over with a newer version, but that feels like the wrong way to go.

+It is simple to upgrade the components and that it how we recommend upgrading aspects of QDE.
+Should you want to upgrade say Central Management, you can follow the Central Management steps for upgrade at [[Upgrade Central Management|CentralManagementSetupUpgrade]].

+___
 [[Quick Deployment Environment|QuickDeploymentEnvironment]]